What is your favorite part about being a designer?

-How is working in fashion different today than from when you started out?
+How is working in fashion different today than when you started out?

-The ability to cut through to buyers and decision makers with social media platforms such as Instagram and Twitter.
-This has made it possible to grow a brand through hard work and consistently good creative rather than big advertising spend and a well-connected address book.
+The ability to cut through to buyers and decision-makers with social media platforms such as Instagram and Twitter.
+This has made it possible to grow a brand through hard work and consistently good creativity rather than big advertising spending and a well-connected address book.

 What's your favourite piece from the current collection?

-The Foxes, Sunrise, Pocket Square is such a beautiful and intense print.
+The Foxes, Sunrise, and Pocket Square are such beautiful and intense prints.
 It always makes people smile when they see it.